alexandrebarachant/decoding-brain-challenge-2016/README.md

                     LogisticRegression(penalty='l1'))
 ```

+This model is can be seen as an indirect implementation of the CSSP algorithm [8].
+It is done by feeding the well known CSP [9] spatial filtering with Hankel covariance matrices.

 ## Results

+### Challenge

 Results are evaluated using a 3-fold cross validation.
 The cross validation was done with no shuffling to be representative of the train/test split of the challenge.

-### Challenge

 #### Accuracy